Arvi2k17/chirpers-server/README.md

 # chirpers-server
-A Server App using  node
+A Simple Server App with socket.io developed using Node